-‘It can happen to anyone’: Human Trafficking survivor shares her story
+‘It can happen to anyone’: Human trafficking survivor shares her story

-It has been almost a year since Owen the foundations’ home.
-Raise My Head is 2-year recovery program based in Wichita that helps women break free from sex trafficking.
+Raise My Head is a two-year recovery program based in Wichita that helps women break free from sex trafficking.

 RAISE MY HEAD FOUNDATION: